 - Camera – Portugal is drop-dead gorgeous.
 You’ll want more than your phone camera to capture your trip.
 (P.S.
 If you don’t own a camera yet, I own the Sony Alpha A6300 and it’s perfect for travel as it’s both lightweight and powerful.)

-2 WEEK PORTUGAL ITINERARY
+2 WEEKS IN PORTUGAL ITINERARY

 2 weeks in Portugal is the perfect amount of time to slow down and see a few different really beautiful cities and towns.
 Here’s my 2 week Portugal itinerary.